3D models are ubiquitous in many fields:

 draw(mesh_drawable);

-Rasterization is the conversion of vector data (triangles defined by vertices) into discrete elements: pixels (or fragments).
-It is an automatic and non-programmable stage in the OpenGL pipeline.
+The conversion of vector data (triangles defined by vertices) into discrete elements: pixels (or fragments).
+It is an automatic and non-programmable step in the OpenGL pipeline.

-The fundamental operation is as follows: given a triangle defined by 3 2D points (after projection), determine the set of pixels it covers, as can be seen in the following figure.
+The fundamental operation is the following: given a triangle defined by three 2D points (after projection), determine the set of pixels it covers, as can be seen in the following figure.

-Before addressing triangle rasterization, let us consider simpler primitives to understand the principle of discretization.
+Before tackling the rasterization of triangles, consider simpler primitives to understand the principle of discretization.

 for(int kx = x0; kx < x1; kx++)